lammps/lammps/doc/src/pair_polymorphic.rst

 style.
 It just means that the definitions of the atom energies and atom stresses are different.

-Only a single pair_coeff command is used with the polymorphic pair style which specifies an potential file for all needed elements.
+Only a single pair_coeff command is used with the polymorphic pair style which specifies a potential file for all needed elements.
 These are mapped to LAMMPS atom types by specifying N additional arguments after the filename in the pair_coeff command, where N is the number of LAMMPS atom types:

 * filename
-* N element names = mapping of Tersoff elements to atom types
+* N element names = mapping of polymorphic potential elements to atom types

 See the pair_coeff doc page for alternate ways to specify the path for the potential file.
 Several files for polymorphic potentials are included in the potentials directory of the LAMMPS distribution.
 They have a "poly" suffix.

 As an example, imagine the GaN_tersoff.poly file has tabulated functions for Ga-N tersoff potential.
 If your LAMMPS simulation has 4 atoms types and you want the 1st 3 to be Ga, and the 4th to be N, you would use the following pair_coeff command:

 .. code-block:: LAMMPS